fastruby/blog/_posts/2019-11-04-intruducing-skunk-stink-score-calculator.md

 - Smells: They come from static code analysis performed by Flog; Flay; and Reek.
 - Complexity: It comes from Flog's total [ABC metric](http://wiki.c2.com/?AbcMetric)

-After determining that value Skunk penalizes modules which lack code coverage by multiplying their cost by their lack of coverage:
+After determining that the _cost_, Skunk penalizes modules which lack code coverage by multiplying their cost by a factor directly related to the lack of coverage:

 ```ruby
 module RubyCritic